 Abnormalities in seedlings were increased when the concentration and duration of the alkali treatment were increased.
 The maximum number of abnormal seedlings (23%) were reported on alkali (NaHCO₃ @ 0.5% for 24 hrs.) when compared with other treatments such as fermentation for 24 h recorded 15 per cent of abnormal seedlings and acid (Comm.
 HCl @ 20 ml/kg for 2 mins) recorded 4 per cent of abnormal seedlings.
 Due to the deleterious effect of alkali, a greater number of dead seeds were reported when the seeds are extracted with alkali (NaHCO₃ @ 0.5% for 12 and 24 hrs) such as 61 and 65 per cent respectively (Table.
 1).
 Root length and shoot length are prime indicators of seedling vigour that aid in performance and growth of the seed under certain environmental conditions.
 The seed extracted using acid (Comm.
 HCl @ 20 ml/kg for 2 mins) recorded maximum root and shoot length (2.21 cm, 3.11 cm) respectively (Table.
 2).
 The dry matter production was escalated when the seeds extracted with acid (Comm.
 HCl @ 20 ml/kg for 2 mins) has recorded 2.74 mg seedlings-10 (Table.
 2).
 It indicates that the acid method of extraction expresses it superiority over other methods of seed extraction.
 The other seedling quality parameters were decreased when the concentration of acid increases.
 The increase in concentration and duration of acid will have a negative impact on seed quality (Desai, 2004 and Degwale et al. 2023).

 Seed vigour is an inherent ability of the seed to survive under a wide range of climatic conditions.
-The computed vigour index value of the present investigation was found to be higher in the seeds extracted by acid (Comm.
-HCl @ 20 ml/kg for 2 mins) recorded 224.
+The computed vigour index value of the present investigation recorded as 224, was found to be higher in the seeds extracted by acid (Comm.
+HCl @ 20 ml/kg for 2 mins).
 Similar results were reported by Singh (2002) in tomato where the tomato seeds extracted under acid treatment (HCl @ 20 ml/kg of pulp) reported high vigour index (1420) (Table.
 2).
-Hence, the present study inferred that the fully matured berries of nightshade with acid (Comm.
+Hence, the present study inferred that the fully matured berries of nightshade treated with acid (Comm.
 HCl @ 20 ml/kg for 2 mins) recorded high amount of seed recovery (7.76 per cent) followed by high germination percentage (42 per cent), root and shoot length (2.21 and 3.11 cm respectively) and vigour index (224) than other treatments.
 Therefore, it could be concluded that seeds of nightshade could be extracted with commercial hydrochloric acid @ 20 ml/kg for 2 mins for better seed quality parameters (Table.
 1, 2).

 4.1 Assessment of topographical pattern of staining embryo in nightshade (Quick viability test)